 - Key qualities of “good” partners include people with high ethical standards, strong morals, intellectual curiosity, and abundant curiosity.

-There are thousands of real estate investing books that have flooded the marketplace, especially in recent years as it has become easier to self-publish books online.
-There are many more real estate investing blogs, YouTube channels and social media accounts hosted by “experts” trying to impart their advice onto others.
+There are thousands of real estate investing books that have flooded the marketplace.
+Especially in recent years as it has become easier to self-publish books online.
+There are many more real estate investing blogs, YouTube channels and social media accounts hosted by “experts” trying to pass on their advice onto others.

 Real estate investing is one of the top ways for